 Good record keeping is an essential part of the special education process.
 Parents should save important records in an organized way to use for special education planning and to keep track of their child’s educational progress.
 Keeping records also helps when you think IEP goals are not evolving.
 If you can pull out an IEP from four years ago and show the team that the same goals are listed and there hasn’t been progress, you can ask for a new approach and avoid conversations that go around and around.
 And the only way to prove your need is through good record keeping.
 I know it’s one more thing on an already full plate, but if you set it up once and keep it current, you can prevent problems, validate your concerns, and provide your expertise along the way.
-Using an electronic journal such as CaseKeepers.com allows you to capture daily events and upload critical document quickly and efficiently.
+Using a digital journal such as CaseKeepers.com allows you to capture daily events and upload critical document quickly and efficiently.
 Later, reports can be created and provided as needed for doctors, teachers, social workers, IEPs and even the courts as needed.
 Everything is organized and easy to access.

 Here are two big reasons why it is important to have organized, current records on your child: